-And then after I met Tom--who could sing like the proverbial bird and touch peoples' very hearts--I walked around my house and sang and sang, even taped myself to see how I could improve.
-There was no improvement for me, just frustration for, once again, Grace was not there to help me sing better so to feed my ego--she and God wanted to work on my continuing search for approval and acclamation.
-But I persisted in what I wanted, ignored what they desired, and failed at singing, too.
+And then I met Tom--who played guitar and sang like Vince Gill, touching peoples' very hearts.
+I walked around my house and sang and sang, even taped myself to see how I could improve.
+There was no improvement for me, just frustration for, once again, Grace was not there to help me sing better so to feed my ego.

 Oh the other times!
-The times God scared me by wanting to work on my tactless mouth, but I thought perhaps, working on my tendency to leave dirty dishes in the sink overnight might be a more timely thing... or my forgetfulness... or shyness, even.
-So I'd check-out library books about homemaking or improving ones memory or becoming bolder and I'd read, memorize and struggle... read, memorize and struggle (and hit invisible brick walls)... all without Grace and God.
+The times God scared me by wanting to work on my tactless mouth, but I thought I'd work on my tendency to leave dirty dishes in the sink overnight.
+Or my shyness, forgetfulness, even.
+So I checked-out library books about homemaking and improving ones memory and becoming bolder.
+I'd read, memorize and struggle (and hit invisible brick walls),all without Grace and God.
 All without their blessing and timing and strength.

 And so welcome to the Painting The Kitchen Season of my life.
-These are 'before pictures', but the after ones won't be extremely different, for I'm just using a more chiffon-type of yellow and am enjoying watching the knicks and chips go away.
+These are 'before pictures', but the 'after ones' won't be extremely different, for I'm just using a more chiffon-type of yellow and am enjoying watching the knicks, dirt and chips fade away.

 Sunday, March 11, 2007